AmineAndam04/cleanmarl-docs/docs/source/algorithms/maddpg.rst

    \nabla_{\theta} \mu_i(o_i) \, \nabla_{a_i} Q(s, a^b_1, \dots,a_i =\mu_i(o_i), \dots , a^b_n)

-When computing the gradients of agent :math:`i`, all the actions are those from the replay buffer, except the :math:`i-th` actions.
+When computing the gradient of agent :math:`i`, all the actions are from the replay buffer, except the :math:`i`-th action, which is replaced by the current policy.

 .. image:: ../_static/maddpg_network.png
    :alt: Architecture diagram